How to configure the network of a virtual machine on a Dedibox host

-- You have created a Dedibox dedicated server and installed a hypervisor on it
+- Created a Dedibox dedicated server and installed a hypervisor on it

 Ubuntu